AshkanMoradi/Sales-and-customer-analytics/README.md

 ✅ How to Run:

-Load the CSV files into your Python environment (or SQL environment) as tables (orders, order_items, products).
+Load the CSV files into your Python environment (or SQL environment) as tables (orders, order_items, products). <br />
-Use your database’s import tool or COPY/LOAD DATA command (in case of using in a SQL environment) Run the script.
+Use your database’s import tool or COPY/LOAD DATA command (in case of using in a SQL environment) <br />
+Run the script. <br />
 Review results for each section.

 ✅ Assumptions: